 good government from reflection and choice, or whether they are forever destined to depend, for their political constitutions, on accident and force.”
 The very definition of democracy, Hamilton knew, was based on the assumption of human reason, the God-given ability to think freely that was the essential requirement for civil reflection and choice.
 It follows that without the emancipation of mind, without the public recognition and protection of unfettered thought, there can be no liberty or democracy, only the tyranny of accident and force.
 I therefor propose the introduction of an amendment to the U.S. Constitution, with the goal of protecting the sovereignty and independence of the human mind from any interference or control by wireless, electronic or other experimental devices.

-The resulting "Doctrine of the Freedom of Mind" could read something like this:
+The resulting "Declaration of the Independence of Mindspace" could read something like this:

 "All inhabitants of the United States, regardless of whether they were born in this country or not, regardless of age or economic status, in times of war or peace, are guaranteed the right for their minds to be free of interference, or coercion, or control by natural or artificial means, whether by radio waves, sounds, images, chemicals or any other device created to alter the thoughts of any person, without their knowledge or consent.
 This right is irrevocable and shall be protected and enforced as long as this nation is governed by the regulations and principles contained in the Constitution of the Untied States of America."

 In 1996, my friend John Perry Barlow, a co-founder of the Electronic Frontier Foundation, published an influential manifesto called "A Declaration of the Independence of Cyberspace."
 In it he declared: "I come from Cyberspace, the new home of Mind.
 On behalf of the future, I ask you of the past to leave us alone.
 You are not welcome among us.
 You have no sovereignty where we gather."